tomxbarnesx/git-interview-baseline/README.md

 nothing to commit, working directory clean
 ```

-We started on `master` and then checked out our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.
+We started on `master` and checked out to our `new-feature` branch with `git checkout new-feature`.
+Now we're ready to commit fresh code.

-Let's make a commit in this `new-feature` and get the feature started by making a new file, `new-feature-file` to represent the code for the new feature.
+Let's get this feature started by making a new file, `new-feature-file` to represent our new changes.

 ```
 mission-critical-application $ touch new-feature-file